css-raku/HTML-Canvas-raku/README.md

 Note that supported fonts may be backend dependant.

-- `HTML::Canvas::To::Cairo` supports almost all common font formats via the FreeType/Cairo itegration
+- `HTML::Canvas::To::Cairo` supports almost all common font formats via the FreeType/Cairo integration
 - `HTML::Canvas::To::PDF` supports a smaller set of font formats; Fonts with extensions `*.otf`, `*.ttf`, `*.cff`, `*.pfa`, `*.pfb` should work.
 But resources with extensions `*.woff`, `*.woff2`, and `*.eot` are ignored.

 ### Font System Loading